 Teams are granted up to a five-minute recess in between Case-in-Chief presentations.
 An additional two-minute recess takes place prior to presenting closing arguments to allow each team time to prepare their closing argument.
 During the first five-minute recess, competing team members and judges in front of the bar are permitted to leave for restroom break with no communication with anyone.
+A teacher/attorney coach will stand at the door of the courtroom to monitor and prevent communication in the hallways.
 In the second two-minute recess prior to closings, no one is permitted to leave the courtroom or have any communication with the bailiff, timekeeper, artist (HS), journalist (HS) nor anyone behind the bar.
 Any communication in violation of this rule subjects the offending team to a penalty in accordance with Rule 4.10 Trial Communication and Rule 6.3 Scoring Penalties.
 Individuals behind the bar may not leave or communicate during either recess.